 This article provides basic instructions for replacing a Flow-Pur Whole House Water Filter.
 Replacement filter cartridges are available through the Newmar parts department.
-For parts inquiries, refer to the NewPar (formerly ComNet) parts catalog or contact the parts department at 1-800-731-8300 (option #1).
+For parts inquiries, refer to the NewPar (formerly ComNet) parts catalog or contact the parts department at 1-800-731-8300 (select the appropriate menu option).